ojonatan/udacity.com-nd004-p2-multi-user-blog/README.md

                                                                       +/ -/ O/ #
 --------------------------------------------------------------------------------
-Log out right after login works                                       2/ 0/ 0/ 2
+Log out right after login works                                       1/ 1/ 0/ 2
 --------------------------------------------------------------------------------
  ..
-Login with <<t_1490196245>> works                                 1/ 0/ 0/ 1
+Login with <<t_1490221183>> works                                 1/ 0/ 0/ 1
     > [in]  data-blog-control="get-logout"                            OK

  ..
-Testing, if the initial view features the logged out              2/ 0/ 0/ 2
+Testing, if the initial view features the logged out              0/ 1/ 1/ 2
  .. view of the blog
-    > [in]  data-blog-control="get-signup"                            OK
+    > [in]  data-blog-control="get-signup"                            FAIL
-    > [in]  data-blog-control="get-login"                             OK
+    > [in]  data-blog-control="get-login"                             NOT TESTED

 --------------------------------------------------------------------------------
-                                                         Test Results:OK
+                                                         Test Results:FAIL

                                                                       +/ -/ O/ #
 --------------------------------------------------------------------------------
-Log out right after signup works                                      2/ 0/ 0/ 2
+Log out right after signup works                                      1/ 1/ 0/ 2
 --------------------------------------------------------------------------------
  ..
 Signup works                                                      2/ 0/ 0/ 2
     > [in]  data-blog-control="get-post-create"                       OK
     > [in]  data-blog-control="get-home"                              OK

  ..
-Logout after login works                                          2/ 0/ 0/ 2
+Logout after login works                                          0/ 1/ 1/ 2
-    > [in]  data-blog-control="get-login"                             OK
+    > [in]  data-blog-control="get-login"                             FAIL
-    > [in]  data-blog-control="get-signup"                            OK
+    > [in]  data-blog-control="get-signup"                            NOT TESTED

 --------------------------------------------------------------------------------
-                                                         Test Results:OK
+                                                         Test Results:FAIL

                                                                       +/ -/ O/ #
 --------------------------------------------------------------------------------
-Testing, if the initial view features the logged out view of          1/ 0/ 0/ 1 the blog
+Testing, if the initial view features the logged out view of          0/ 1/ 0/ 1 the blog
 --------------------------------------------------------------------------------
  ..
-Testing, if the initial view features the logged out              2/ 0/ 0/ 2
+Testing, if the initial view features the logged out              0/ 1/ 1/ 2
  .. view of the blog
-    > [in]  data-blog-control="get-signup"                            OK
+    > [in]  data-blog-control="get-signup"                            FAIL
-    > [in]  data-blog-control="get-login"                             OK
+    > [in]  data-blog-control="get-login"                             NOT TESTED

 --------------------------------------------------------------------------------
-                                                         Test Results:OK
+                                                         Test Results:FAIL

                                                                       +/ -/ O/ #
 --------------------------------------------------------------------------------